google-pay/google-pay-button/README.md

+# Google Pay React Component

-This is React component for the Google Pay Button.
+This is the React component for the Google Pay Button.

 ## Installation